otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 ## Control Structures

 ### What is the difference between a statement & expression?
-The difference is that a statement is a top-level element in its enclosing block & does not have its own value, whereas an expression has its own value which can be used as part of another expression.
-Most control structures in **Kotlin**, except for loops (for, while & do-while) are expressions.
+A statement is a top-level element in its enclosing block & does not have its own value, whereas an expression has its own value which can be used as part of another expression.
+Most control structures in **Kotlin**, except for loops (for, while & do-while) are can be expressions.

 ```kotlin
 // if expression